Janneke

 About her horses

-“My uncle is a horse dealer, and we happened to be visiting him when we saw Campbelle”, says Janneke.
-“We took Campbelle home with us, because she stood out to us, and we wanted to see what sort of horse she was, and how her behaviour was under saddle.
-She was indeed not the most mild-mannered horse to start with, but certainly not impossible as far as I was concerned!”.
+My uncle is a horse dealer.
+We happened to be with him when we saw Campbelle,” says Janneke.
+“We took Campbelle with us because she caught our eye and we did want to try at home what kind of horse she was and how her behaviour was under saddle.
+Indeed, she was not immediately the sweetest, but certainly not impossible in my eyes either!”.

-Champ de Tailleur’s story is very different.
-Champ came Janneke’s way when his owner Lieke van der Werf wanted to study and had to give Champ away before she could start her course.
-Janneke confirms: “If Campbelle sometimes deserts you – for instance by galloping in dressage instead of extending in the trot – Champ will do anything for you.
-It’s sometimes sweet to see how much he wants to do his best for you.
-With him, I can’t be too direct, it makes him nervous.
-He prefers reassurance and building up.
-I’m very grateful to Lieke and her family that I can ride Champ.
-It’s great to develop my riding skills, to have these two very different types of horses!”.
+Champ de Tailleur’s story is very different again.
+Champ came Janneke’s way when his owner Lieke van der Werf wanted to study and gave Champ up for her study period.
+That got longer!
+Janneke says: “Champ will always do anything for you.
+Sometimes it’s just adorable how hard he wants to do his best.
+I can never be very direct with him, it makes him nervous.
+He asks for reassurance and confirmation.
+I am very grateful to Lieke and her family for letting me ride Champ.
+For my riding skills It is very good, all totally different types of horses!
+The trick remains to manage and ride with feeling.”.